rinworks/lace/exp/svgs/README.md

 *testshape-ink-studio-ink.svg*

 testshape-ink-studio reimported into Inkscape and saved without change.
 Some inkscape view headings are added but otherwise it is unmodified.
 The shape object has become a path.

+*[primitives]*
+Folder of very simple shapes.
+Used for developing, debugging and testing